sara-sabr/ITStrategy/presentations/en/2020-GCDevEx-DG-Comm.md

 Office of the Procurement Ombudsman:

 - As part of an effort to explore significant and recurring issues in federal procurement, the Office of the Procurement Ombudsman released a report on Low Dollar Value Contracting in 2019.
-- They care about this as they help canadian businesses.
+- They care about this as they help Canadian businesses.
 They investigate complaints and provide dispute resolution services to businesses for GC contracts up to $105K.
 They also review widespread federal contracting issues and provide recommendations on how to improve them.
 With the limit of $105K, they primarily work with small businesses.

 Office of Small and Medium Enterprise (at PSPC):